rakugoteam/rakugo-docs/docs/rakuscript.md

 ## Say
 ```[char_tag] [String]```

-Character with this char_tag say [String]
+Character with this char_tag say *String*

-When Say is executed, a signal [[say|Rakugo-Singleton#say-characterdictionary-textstring]] is send with dictionary of data for the character with this char_tag and this String in parameter.
+When Say is executed, a signal [say] is send with dictionary of data for the character with this char_tag and this String in parameter.

 If no character with this char_tag is found, signal is send with an empty dictionary.

-After Say is executed, Rakugo automatically waiting, it send a [[step|Rakugo-singleton#step]] signal.
+After Say is executed, Rakugo automatically waiting, it send a [step] signal.

 ##### Example